interacsean/errable/README.md

 # Monax

-Monax is a suite of functions to help control logic flow.
+Monax is a suite of functions to help control logical flow and exception/error states while maintaining type safety, and encouraging consistent and flat programming.

- - Designed to be compatible in promise chains!
+ - Designed to be compatible in promise .then chains
- - Retains type information for error states
+ - Retains type safety for error states (unlike rejected Promises)
- - Improved flow-control over promises (as per Fluture library)
+ - Improved flow-control over promises (as per the Fluture library)
  - Simplified terminology available (not so much with Fluture)

-It is a also a simplified monad library, but you don't really need to know what a monad is or how to use one in order to use Monax; we've translated the traditional mathemathical terms to an intuitive interface for easy onboarding.
+Monax is a monad library, but you don't really need to know what a monad is or how to use one in order to use Monax; we've translated the traditional mathemathical terms to an intuitive interface for easy onboarding.